 Initially, we like Mother and its motherly bond with Daughter.
 We trust it to keep Daughter safe and we believe it when it says that the world is inhabitable out there.
 However, as soon as the woman comes knocking at their door, we become suspicious (if we hadn’t already by the mouse).
 If no one survived the extinction, then how come this woman is alive?
 Moreover, it turns out that the “war” that Mother had told Daughter about was the war between droids and humans.
 She tells Daughter that there are other humans fighting for their survival out there, and despite Mother’s kind behaviour, she doesn’t trust it for one second.

 Her behaviour and the things she says gives us a cause for suspicion towards Mother, but we don’t know this woman.
 Where did she come from anyway?
 How can we trust a stranger?
 Mother has been so good to Daughter, why would it be bad?
 This creates a tug of war where we are constantly caught up in the game of finding a proper place.
 By the end, everything becomes clear.
 Woman was right, Mother is bad and it is the devil who turned the world into a living hell.
-What peaks out interest about her is the last interaction between her and Mother.
+What piques our interest in her is the last interaction between her and Mother.
 The robot had hidden a tracking device inside her bag and after all, was said and done between it and Daughter, it shows up at Woman’s door and has a little chit chat with her before shutting the door, which implies that it is going to kill her now.

 Mother said that Woman had been kept alive for a purpose and now that was served.
 This points towards the fact that it was Mother’s plan to show the truth to Daughter.
 It was the ultimate test to find out how much she had learned in her ethics class.
 But how did Mother know that Woman would show up at their place?
 Why did it choose to keep her alive all along?
 It could have been any other human.
 This gives way to another theory which actually puts a lot of pieces in their place.